+Spring spawning herring distributed in Subdivisions 22-25, and divisions 3a and 4a east.
 Most herring populations are migratory and often congregate on common feeding and wintering grounds where aggregations may consist of mixtures of individuals from several populations.
 Thus herring spawning components uphold significant levels of reproductive isolation, possibly affected by selective differences among spawning and/or larval habitats (Limborg et al., 2012).
 Genetic stratification is likely maintained by mechanisms of natal homing, larval retention and natural selection (Gaggiotti et al., 2009).
-In the Western Baltic tagging and genetic studies suggest that three to four more or less well-described stock components, that either spawn and use the area as nursery or migrate through it: Rügen herring (abbreviated RHS), local (autumn) spawning Fehmarn herring, herring from the Kattegat and Inner Danish waters, and potentially other Western Baltic herring stocks, each of which have different contributions to the fishery and ecosystem.
-The RHS are assumed to make up the majority of the western Baltic Sea herring in the area (ICES, 2010) and the stock spawn around the Geifswalder Bodden, mainly in March-May, but with some autumn spawning also (e.g. Nielsen et al., 2001; Bekkevold et al., 2007).
+In the Western Baltic tagging and genetic studies suggest that three to four more or less well-described stock components, that either spawn and use the area as nursery or migrate through it: Rügen herring (RH), local (autumn) spawning Fehmarn herring, herring from the Kattegat and Inner Danish waters, and potentially other Western Baltic herring stocks, each of which have different contributions to the fishery and ecosystem.
+The RH are assumed to make up the majority of the western Baltic Sea herring in the area (ICES, 2010) and the stock spawn around the Geifswalder Bodden, mainly in March-May, but with some autumn spawning also (e.g. Nielsen et al., 2001; Bekkevold et al., 2007).
 The other herring populations occurring in the area are found in many of the bays in the area, where at least Kiel, Møn, Schlei, Flensburg, Fåborg, and Fehmarn have been reported as spawning sites for these apparently less abundant herring stocks.
-Thus the WBSS stock has a complex mixture of different herring populations predominantly spawning during spring, but also local spring-, autumn- and winter spawning stock components.
+Thus the Western Baltic Spring Spawners (WBSS) stock has a complex mixture of different herring populations predominantly spawning during spring, but also local spring-, autumn- and winter spawning stock components.
 The exact proportions of these stocks are hitherto unknown; however, they are observed in the area to some degree and could potentially be important parts of the total amount of herring available for the fishery.